 Here at Tea, we believe in making the foreign familiar, across the globe and across the street…Opening children’s eyes to the wonder of the world around them.
 Showing kids that, when you get down to the heart of things, we have a lot in common with other citizens of the world.
-While a trip to India might instantly make the foreign familiar, it’s important to remember a trip half way around the world isn’t the only way to introduce new sights, sounds and tastes!
-Here are 10 ways you can make the foreign familiar at home, just in time for summer vacation!
+And while a trip halfway around the world might instantly make the foreign familiar, it’s important to remember that you don’t have to go far to experience new sights, sounds and tastes!